aedobrowolski/metafile/README.md

 One caveat: if the file system is changed without the use of the metafile API, then the metadata will not reflect those changes.

-It is an error to try to access or remove a storage bucket for a file system object that does not exist.
+It is an error to try to access a storage bucket for a file system object that does not exist.
+To check if a bucket can be accessed stat the corresponding file system object.

 ## Example